 Surrounding yourself with rich friends is a well-known strategy for making more money.

-By spending time with rich friends, you will automatically:
+By spending time with rich friends, the theory goes, you will automatically:

 - See having lots of money as normal